mateuszniechwiej/MS-2-Quiz-game/README.md

   * As a new user, I want to be able to turn sound on/off anytime during the time I visit the website.

-  * As a new user, I want to see the form of progress through the quiz.
+  * As a new user, I want to see the form of progress through th quiz.

   * As a new user, I want to be able to see if my answer was correct or false during the game.